-By nightfall the park completely changed.
+By nightfall, the park completely changed.
 Wonder Mountain was now haunted.
-The fountains in front dimly lit as fog rolled in throughout the park.
-The happy music playing throughout was now the sound of eerie creepy music and pounding drums.
-Lights all around the park were dimmed and the photographers waiting at the front to take your photo were gone and replaced with a number of creepy zombie like characters waiting to welcome you in.
+The fountains in front dimly lit as the fog rolled in throughout the park.
+The happy music playing throughout was now the sound of eerie, creepy music and pounding drums.
+Lights all around the park were dimmed, and the photographers were waiting at the front to take your photo was gone and replaced with some creepy zombie-like characters waiting to welcome you in.

 The rides were all lit up and again there were no lines, but the rides are not the focus of Halloween Haunt.
 Sure it’s fun (and a bit chilly) to ride on these rides at night, but the real reason you visit Halloween Haunt is to experience a different scary side of Canada’s Wonderland.

-The fun laughter a thrilled screams throughout the park were gone and all I could hear were lots of terrifying screaming.
-While walking through the park a number of creatures snuck up on us and the result was a scream!
+The fun laughter and thrilled screams throughout the park were gone, and all I could hear were lots of terrifying screaming.
+While walking through the park, some creatures snuck up on us, and the result was a scream!
 This was happening all over the park as all you could hear was creepy horror movie music and screaming.

-I used to say I would never enjoy this type of attraction, but Canada’s Wonderland turns scary Halloween into a really fun scary night.
+I used to say I would never enjoy this type of attraction, but Canada’s Wonderland turns scary Halloween into an enjoyable frightening night.
 Sure there are creepy zombies walking around the park that love to surprise you, and the mazes are meant to surprise you and creep you out too, but it is a fun kind of scary.
 I can’t seem to pass on the opportunity to walk among the zombies in the creepy park every year.
-If you’re one of those people that has always wanted to go, I highly recommend this for a screaming good time!
+If you’re one of those people that have always wanted to go, I highly recommend this for a screaming good time!

-Let’s share our travel dreams together!
 Do you have a Halloween Haunt story to share?
 Tell me about it in the comments below.
 For more to do during the fall months in Toronto see: